davegallant/site/content/blog/what-to-do-with-a-homelab/index.md

 ## In Summary

 Building out a homelab can be a rewarding experience and it doesn't require buying a rack full of expensive servers to get a significant amount of utility.
 There are many services that you can run that require very minimal setup, making it possible to get a server up and running in a short period of time, with monitoring, and that can be securely connected to remotely.

+If you're looking for a steady stream of ideas for your homelab, check out [selfhosted.show](https://selfhosted.show/).